jupyter/jupyter_client/docs/messaging.rst

   IPythonQt client) to force a kernel restart to get a clean kernel without losing client-side state like history or inlined figures.

-A restart should only restart the kernel and its subprocesses and not any parent processes.
-That is, a restart should be "in-place".
+A restart should optimally preserve as many resources outside the kernel as possible (e.g. only restart the kernel and its subprocesses and not any parent processes).
+That is, ideally a restart should be "in-place".
 For local kernels, there is typically no parent process so a "hard" restart and an in-place restart are identical whereas for remote kernels this is not generally the same.

 .. versionchanged:: 5.4